William Godwin: Later years and death

 Godwin was awarded a sinecure position as Office Keeper and Yeoman Usher of the Receipt of the Exchequer, which came with grace and favour accommodation in New Palace Yard, part of the complex of the Palace of Westminster, i.e. the Houses of Parliament.
 One of his duties was to oversee the sweeping of the chimneys of these extensive buildings.
-On 16 October 1832, a fire broke out and most of the Palace burned down.
-Literary critic Marilyn Butler concluded her review of a 1980 biography of Godwin by comparing him favourably to Guy Fawkes: Godwin was more successful in his opposition to the status quo.
+On 16 October 1834, a fire broke out and most of the Palace burned down.
+Literary critic Marilyn Butler concluded her review of a 1980 biography of Godwin by comparing him favourably to Guy Fawkes, joking that Godwin was more successful in his opposition to the status quo.

 In later years, Godwin came to expect support and consolation from his daughter.
 Two of the five children he had raised had pre-deceased him, and two more lived abroad.
 Mary responded to his expectations and she cared for him until he died in 1836.

+In 1836, Harriet de Boinville described Godwin's death, in a letter to his daughter Mary, as "the extinction of a mastermind. ...
+Everything is interesting which relates to such a man, one of the gifted few under whose moral influences society is now vibrating."